BBVA/mist/catalog/searchOpenS3Buckets.md

 ## Output parameters

-- **result**: Boolean, possible values are: True, if the command has been executed without errors, or False otherwise.
+- **result**: Boolean, possible values are: True, if the festin command has been executed without errors, or False otherwise.
 - **resultCode**: Integer.
-Exit code from dnsrecon command.
+Exit code from festin command.
-- **consoleOutput**: Raw text with console output from dnsrecon command.
+- **consoleOutput**: Raw text with console output from festin command.
-- **consoleError**: Raw text with console error from dnsrecon command.
+- **consoleError**: Raw text with console error from festin command.
 - **buckets**: A list of domains, S3 bucket names and objects found.

 ## Tools and services